-I ordered goods in November, paid for the order in December.
-Three nights before the product was set to ship in March, I got a call from the owner of the factory explaining that there was a problem.
+I got connected through a colleague's with a factory that was like a dream with a large development team and we were off to the races.
+We spent nine months prototyping, experimenting with materials and testing on hundreds of women.
+I ordered the bras in November, paid for the order in December.
+Three nights before the product was set to ship in March, I got a call from the owner of the factory explaining that there was a situation.
 They would not be producing my order.
 As a matter of fact, they had not even ordered the approved materials and never had any intention of moving forward.
 It turns out that larger orders came in and I was shoved aside.
 I was floored and had three options:

-Scream, shout and breakdown into tears
+- Scream, shout and breakdown into tears

-Abandon my dream
+- Abandon my dream

-Go back to the drawing board essentially starting from scratch
+- Go back to the drawing board essentially starting from scratch

 While the first two would have been justifiable, I was on a plane two days later..